jmalaverri/metafactsGenerator/README.md

 ## Getting Started

 This repository contains the approach we develop to generate temporal meta-facts in order to enrich knowledge bases.
 In addition to enabling the validity of the facts, we consider that enriching KBs with valid temporal information can help to generate a timeline of events related to an entity of interest (e.g: what happen in Paris from 1995 to 2000).
-This would make it possible to extract richer information from these sources.
+Thus making possible to extract richer information from these sources.

 ### Prerequisites